marteinn/wagtail-alt-generator/README.md

 ## Usage

-1. Upload image through the Wagtail uploader
+1. Upload an image through Wagtail
-2. Watch the title get generated
+2. Watch the title get generated...
-3. Done!
+3. ...And done!

 ## Settings